 - The vehicle interior must maintain an OEM appearance and retain all standard seating positions. - Custom made panels, consoles or baffles designed specifically for the purpose of improving the system's sound quality are not allowed within the boundaries of the vehicle's interior.
 Panels and interior vehicle components not listed here (such as the dashboard, seats, seat rails, headliner, floor carpet) cannot be modified in any way. - Temporary or permanent non OEM coverings added to the vehicle interior for the specific purpose of increasing sound quality are not allowed (example dash pads, towels, blankets, window shades, etc.). - Aftermarket equipment replacing the factory equipment located in the vehicle (head unit, speakers) must be mounted in the vehicle's OEM factory locations.
 Exception Tweeters only (if used) can be mounted in a non OEM location within the vehicle (Example Vehicle A pillar or door panel).
 For purposes of cosmetics, competitors may modify tweeter location using standard materials such as body filler, fiberglass and covering materials to make the area cosmetically appealing.
 Tweeter cone area cannot exceed a maximum diameter of 1.0 inch. - System subwoofers (if used) must be located in the OEM cargo area (or stowage area). - Other aftermarket audio equipment (such as amplifiers, capacitors, processors, etc.) may be mounted in any area within the vehicle's interior, as long as they are not visible and do not compromise the safety of the vehicle, the Judge or impede the proper operation of any of the vehicle's functional or safety features. - All OEM vehicle functions (such as windows, door locks, sunroof, door handles, etc.) must maintain their functionality.
 Example: windows designed to roll up and down must be able to completely perform that function without interference from any installed aftermarket component. - Aftermarket items such as cell phone holders, iPod docks and their attachment cables are allowed within the boundaries of the vehicle interior. - Sound enhancing materials used in the vehicle (such as sound dampening) must not be visible or impede the proper fit of any vehicle panel. - Competitors are not allowed to cover any window areas with temporary coverings (including, but not limited to, shades, blankets, drop cloths, etc.).
-Permanently affixed window coverings, such as window tint, are allowed). - All OEM vehicle safety and convenience features which include, but are not limited to, spare tires, airbags, emergency brake, seat belts, seat adjusting mechanisms, etc. must be intact, unmodified and fully operational. - There are no limitations to the type and amount of audio equipment used in Novice Class.
+Permanently affixed window coverings, such as window tint, are allowed). - Commercially available dash pads may be used in Novice Class.
+Pads or coverings not intended specifically for automotive applications (example towels, blankets, etc.) are not allowed. - All OEM vehicle safety and convenience features which include, but are not limited to, spare tires, airbags, emergency brake, seat belts, seat adjusting mechanisms, etc. must be intact, unmodified and fully operational. - There are no limitations to the type and amount of audio equipment used in Novice Class.